PELVIC ORGAN PROLAPSE

 DIAGNOSIS AND TREATMENT

-RECOGNIZED WORLD LEADER IN THE FIELD OF MINIMALLY INVASIVE GYNECOLOGY
+FELLOWSHIP TRAINED IN THE FIELD OF MINIMALLY INVASIVE GYNECOLOGY

 Minimally invasive surgery (MIS) encompasses several techniques that allow surgeons to operate through small incisions or natural orifices.
 MIS includes laparoscopy, mini-laparoscopy, hysteroscopy, robot-assisted surgery, single port surgery and natural orifice techniques.